JackieSL1/mini-survery-monkey/README.md

 </details>

 ## Current State
-The project includes a home page with all surveys, where new surveys can be created, and existing ones edited.
-Currently, surveys can have titles, and comments type questions.
-The app is deployed on Azure, and that are run on deploy via GitHub actions.
+The project now includes a survey management system with user authentication.
+Users can create accounts using unique usernames and securely log in to their accounts using their corresponding passwords.
+Once logged in, users are directed to a homepage displaying their surveys, with the option to create new surveys or edit existing ones.
+Surveys include titles, comments, multiple-choice questions, and scale questions.
+Each survey has a defined state (Draft, Open, or Closed), and when opened, a unique, shareable link is generated for collecting responses.
+The system supports storing comment responses in a database and provides a summary page for opened surveys, displaying questions and basic analytics for comments responses.
+This functionality ensures a seamless workflow for survey creation, sharing, and analysis.
+The application is deployed on Azure with GitHub Actions handling deployment processes.

-In Milestone 2, more question types, the ability to share and respond to surveys, and user authentication for the surveyor will all be added.
+In Milestone 3, the project will fully support collecting and storing responses for scale questions and multiple-choice questions in the database.
+The analytics page will be completed to include detailed insights for all question types, displaying results and visualizations for scale and multiple-choice questions.

 ## Scope
 *As stated in the project description.*